-Fineline Industries, LLC ("Centurion") warrants to the original retail purchaser that the following components of each new and unused boat manufactured by Centurion shall be free from material defects in materials and workmanship to the extent set forth below, under normal use and service when operated and maintained in accordance with Centurion's instructions, beginning on the date of the original retail purchase of the boat by purchaser from an authorized Centurion dealer for the period indicated in this Section:
+Fineline Industries, LLC. ("Centurion") warrants to the original retail purchaser that the following components of each new and unused boat manufactured by Centurion shall be free from material defects in materials and workmanship to the extent set forth below, under normal use and service when operated and maintained in accordance with Centurion's instructions, beginning on the date of the original retail purchase of the boat by purchaser from an authorized Centurion dealer for the period indicated in this Section:

-- Deck, Hull and Liner (Structural Components): The deck, hull and liner system are warranted for as long as the original retail purchaser or authorized transferee (as detailed below) owns the boat. - Gel Coat: For a period of five (5) years commencing on the date the boat is purchased by the first retail purchaser through an authorized Centurion dealer, Centurion, will repair substantial manufacturing defects to the Gel Coat finish which relate to the materials supplied or workmanship by Centurion in applying the finish.
+- Lifetime Limited Warranty: Fineline Industries, LLC, exclusive manufacturer of Centurion Boats, and also referred to as Centurion herein, warrants to the original purchaser, of each new Centurion boat, that the deck, hull, and stringer system, as originally manufactured by Centurion, shall, under normal authorized use, remain free from structural defect in material and workmanship.
+For purposes of this warranty, the terms "Fineline Industries, LLC" and its trademark "Centurion" are used interchangeably to refer to Fineline Industries, LLC., exclusive manufacturer of Centurion brand boats. - Gel Coat Two (2) Year: For a period of two (2) years commencing on the date the boat is purchased by the first retail purchaser through an authorized Centurion dealer, Centurion, will repair substantial manufacturing defects to the Gel Coat finish which relate to the materials supplied or workmanship by Centurion in applying the finish.
 This warranty right is subject to and conditioned upon the owner having provided regular maintenance and care to this component as described in the Centurion Owner's Manual.
-This Gel Coat limited warranty shall not extend to, and Centurion hereby expressly disclaims responsibility for, Gel Coat damages including finish blistering, discoloration, fading or osmosis or any damage resulting from in-water storage without proper bottom paint and barrier coat service and application.
-This warranty does not extend to these gel coat losses/damages because there is a high probability that such damages resulted from customer care and maintenance issues and/or environmental operating conditions, all of which are factors outside of Centurion's reasonable control. - Other Component Parts (Excluding Engine and Transmission): Except for the engine, trans-mission and components parts described elsewhere, Centurion warrants to the original retail purchaser or authorized transferee (as described below) that the components of each new Centurion boat, as originally manufactured by Centurion and not modified by Owner, shall under normal use and service be free of defect in material and workmanship for a period of five (5) years from the date of delivery to the original retail purchaser.
-The components identified herein below are subject to the following warranty terms, policies and conditions: - Instrumentation, including gauges, is warranted for 3 years parts and labor and an additional 2 years for parts only. - ◆ Audio and electronics systems are warranted for three (3) years. - ◆ Marine carpeting is warranted for 3 years parts and labor and an additional 2 years for parts only. - Upholstery vinyl material is warranted for 3 years parts and labor and an additional 2 years for parts. - ◆ Upholstery stitching is warranted for one (1) year.
+This Gel Coat limited warranty shall not extend to, and Centurion hereby expressly disclaims responsibility for, Gel Coat damages including finish blistering, discoloration, fading or osmosis.
+Centurion Boats uses the highest-grade gel coat materials.
+Conditions can develop where the bottom of the boat may show signs of discoloration and/or blisters if the boat is left in the water for extended periods of time; therefore, a proper barrier coat and bottom paint should be used whenever it is anticipated that the boat will be left in the water for an extended period of time.
+If you have not applied a bottom paint or barrier coat we recommend that you do not leave the boat in the water for over two weeks at time without removing, drying and cleaning. - Five (5) Year Base Limited Warranty: Except for the engine, transmission and components parts described elsewhere, Centurion warrants to the original retail purchaser or authorized transferee (as described below) that the components of each new Centurion boat, as originally manufactured by Centurion and not modified by Owner, shall under normal use and service be free of defect in material and workmanship for a period of five (5) years or five hundred (500) hours (whichever occurs first) from the date of delivery to the original retail purchaser.
+The components identified herein below are subject to the following warranty terms, policies and conditions: - Instrumentation, including gauges, is warranted for 3 years parts and labor and an additional 2 years for parts only. - ◆ Audio and electronics systems are warranted for 3 years. - Marine carpeting is warranted for 3 years parts and labor and an additional 2 years for parts only. - Upholstery vinyl material is warranted for 3 years parts and labor and an additional 2 years for parts. - ◆ Upholstery stitching is warranted for 2 years.